Cherednik and Hecke algebras of varieties with a finite group action: Introduction

 We find that much of the theory of rational Cherednik algebras survives in the global case.
 In particular, one can define the spherical subalgebra, which is both commutative and isomorphic to the center of the Cherednik algebra in the case $t=0$.
 The spectrum of this algebra is ``the Calogero-Moser space'' of $X$, which is a global version of the similar space defined in \cite{EG}.
 This includes, in particular, Calogero-Moser spaces attached to symmetric powers of algebraic curves.
 One can also define the global analog of the theory of quasiinvariants which was worked out in \cite{FV,EG,BEG} and references therein.
 These results can be generalized to the case when $X$ is a complex analytic variety.

-It thus appears that the global Cherednik algebras introduced in this paper deserve further study.
-One interesting problem is to develop the theory of modules over these algebras (for $t=1$).
-Another problem, which will be dealt with in another paper, is obtaining quantum integrable systems with elliptic coefficients by taking global sections of $H_{t,c,\omega,X,G}$ for $X$ being a power of an elliptic curve.

-In Section 2, we discuss an application of the theory of global Cherednik algebras for complex analytic varieties.
-Namely, for an analytic $G$-variety $X$ we define its Hecke algebra, which is a certain explicitly defined formal deformation of the group algebra of the orbifold funcdamental group of $X/G$.
+In Section 3, we discuss an application of the theory of global Cherednik algebras for complex analytic varieties.
+Namely, for an analytic $G$-variety $X$ we define its Hecke algebra, which is a certain explicitly defined formal deformation of the group algebra of the orbifold fundamental group of $X/G$.
 We show that if $\pi_2(X)\otimes \Bbb Q=0$ (a condition that cannot be removed), then the Hecke algebra is a flat deformation.
 This includes usual, affine, and double affine Hecke algebras for Weyl groups, as well as Hecke algebras for complex reflection groups.
 The proof is based on showing that the regular representation of the orbifold fundamental group can be deformed to a representation of the Hecke algebra.
 The required deformation is constructed by applying the KZ functor to a module over the global Cherednik algebra.

+In Section 4 we review the developments in the theory of Cherednik and Hecke algebras of varieties with a finite group action since their introduction in the preprint \cite{Et1}, and give the corresponding references.
+This section shows how these algebras fit into a bigger representation-theoretic, deformation-theoretic, and geometric picture.

+{\bf Acknowledgements.} This paper is dedicated to the the 80-th anniversary of V. I. Arnold.
+His books, courses, and his approach to mathematics in general have profoundly influenced me since my youth and will continue to do so in the future.

-{\bf Acknowledgements.} The author is very grateful to A. Braverman for many explanations about D-modules, in particular for proofs of Propositions \ref{groth} and \ref{hoh}.
-The author thanks V. Ginzburg and A. Okounkov for useful discussions.
-His work was partially supported by the NSF grant DMS-9988796 and the CRDF grant RM1-2545-MO-03.
+I am very grateful to A. Braverman for many explanations about D-modules, in particular for proofs of Propositions \ref{groth} and \ref{hoh}.
+I thank V. Ginzburg and A. Okounkov for useful discussions, and D. Thompson for comments on the draft of this paper.
+My work was partially supported by the NSF grants DMS-9988796, DMS-1502244, and the CRDF grant RM1-2545-MO-03.